 Here are just some of the data on depression in women and their faith.

-Women of Faith are Three Times More Likely to Get Depressed
+Faith and Depression Women are Three Times More Likely to Get Depressed

 A UK study titled “Spiritual and religious beliefs as risk factors for the onset of major depression: an international cohort study,” authored by University College London Prof. Michael King revealed that the deeper religion is entrenched in your life, the bigger risk there is that you will end up depressed.